PubInv/PubInv/ideas/Immature Ideas.md

 So although I need to do some more research, it seems like a D3-based, generate the code for me, with a an emphasis on specific sensors, might be a very valuable addition to the space of Arduino programming.
 I need to investigate this further.

+Note that this library: https://github.com/igormiktor/arduino-EventManager seems somewhat simpler, but very similar in some ways.

 ## Idea: Make an accurate physical simulation of a biochar retort

 Build a D3-based usable simulation of a biochar retort, using a true physical model that was fairly